 Mexican import regulations for live animals and germplasm stipulate that a health certificate must be presented to SAGARPA SENASICA officials at port of entry.
 APHIS issues international health certificates for the export of animals from the United States.
 These are completed by an accredited veterinarian who certifies herd and animal health status, conducts tests, and records test results for the individual animals being exported.
 Complete and signed international health certificates for the export of animals from the United States must be endorsed by a Veterinary Services area office in order to be valid.
 For more information on U.S.-Mexico live animal protocols and Mexico's import regulations, please see the International Animal Export Regulations website.
-From that site, interested participants can view the requirements for: Breeding Cattle - Protocol and Health Certificate; Rodeo Bulls on Temporary Exportation from the United States; Bovine Semen Health Certificate; Bovine Embryos/Oocytes Health Certificate; Horses for temporary entry (sport, exhibition, transit); Horses for permanent entry; Horses returning to Mexico after temporary entry to the United States; Horses (slaughter); Birds Protocol and Health Certificate; Adult Gallinaceous Birds - protocol and health certificate; Wild Birds for Breeding and Exhibition; Sheep and Goats (Slaughter) - Protocol and Health Certificate; Caprine semen; Ovine semen; Swine semen Protocol and Health Certificate; Swine slaughter Protocol and Health Certificates for pets (dogs, cats, ferrets, birds, and aquatic species) along with other animals (including zoological animals).
+From that site, interested participants can view the requirements for: Breeding Cattle - Protocol and Health Certificate; Rodeo Bulls on Temporary Exportation from the United States; Bovine Semen Health Certificate; Bovine Embryos/Oocytes Health Certificate; Horses for temporary entry (sport, exhibition, transit); Horses for permanent entry; Horses returning to Mexico after temporary entry to the United States; Horses (slaughter); Birds Protocol and Health Certificate; Adult Gallinaceous Birds - protocol and health certificate; Wild Birds for Breeding and Exhibition; Sheep and Goats (Slaughter) - Protocol and Health Certificate; Caprine semen; Ovine semen; Swine semen Protocol and Health Certificate; Swine slaughter Protocol and Health Certificate; Swine breeding Protocol and Health Certificate.
+In addition to the above mentioned Protocols and certificates, there are also certificates for pets (dogs, cats, ferrets, birds, and aquatic species) along with other animals (including zoological animals).